dekuNukem/Nintendo_Switch_Reverse_Engineering/README.md

 ### Rumble commands

 I did a capture of the command sent from console to initiate a rumble on the Joycon.
 It was captured by pressing L to set off a bomb in BotW, which results in a fairly short rumble.
-[Here is a capture](./logic_captures/left_grey_joycon_botw_rumble.txt)
+[Here is the capture](./logic_captures/left_grey_joycon_botw_rumble.txt).

-You can see the console sends a longer command (17 bytes vs 8 bytes).
+You can see the console sends longer commands (17 bytes vs 8 bytes) during the rumble period.
 I'm yet to look into this, but of course you can.

 ## Ending remarks